gopalareddy329/AI-Powered-Online-Exam-Project/README.md

 In C Language we created a database for Students Login with File Operation With File operations in C Language we created a text file database named as stdb.txt To create Invigilator Data base we integrated C language and Python.
-In C Language we use
+In C Language we used
 1)Functions
 2)Pointers
 3)File Operations